FrankFang/vim/README.md

 P.S.
 =
-For better experience, you could use Yahei Mono font.
+For better experience, you could
+1. use Yahei Mono font.
+2. Edit gvim.reg and run it.